Nicole Cronin is a freelance writer, videographer, editor and all round creator, with a BSc Film & TV Production Tech. (Hons) 1st Class.

 If your networking event isn't as structured as this, and you don't have to pitch to the whole room, it's still worth getting your pitch ready, or 'elevator pitch' as ultimately this is what you're going to be using to effectively communicate your business and what you're all about.

 Make a list of questions that you'd like to ask other people to get to know them and their businesses.
-1. This will keep the conversation flowing if you've got some rehearsed questions.
-2. Look back at your questions and see if you know exactly how you'd answer them yourself, if someone asked them of you.
+This will keep the conversation flowing if you've got some rehearsed questions.
+Also, you can look back at your questions and see if you know exactly how you'd answer them yourself, if someone asked them of you.

 If you speak to someone, or if in someone's pitch they mention a business they would like to work with and you have an opportunity to get them in touch - do it!
 If you give referrals that instils in people a gratitude and trust in you that you are a useful contact for them, and they're more likely to go out their way to give you a referral back.
 It's a pretty standard thing - if your friend gives you a thoughtful gift, if in the future you see something you know they'd like, you're more likely to get if for them.